robustml-eurecom/multi-organ-qc/README.md

 # _Multi-organ QC_ : Quality Control on medical images segmentations using AutoEncoders

 ## Overview
 This repository contains the code to run a quality control (QC) on medical images segmentations.
 The QC is based on a deep learning approach, namely an AutoEncoder (AE), which is trained to reconstruct the input mask.
 The difference between the input mask and the reconstructed one is the QC check.
-Results about the variou scoresand _correlation_ will complete the comprehensive evaluation.
+Results about the various scores and _correlation_ will complete the comprehensive evaluation.

 If you need a guided tutorial, please find it in the jupyter notebook ```notebooks/tutorial.ipynb```.